kennorton/Tic-Tac-Toe-AI/README.md

 # Tic Tac Toe AI
-This is a Tic Tac Toe AI project.

 This project will include an interactive Tic Tac Toe game, featuring an AI that the user can play against.